crownstone/bluenet/README.md

 You will have to attach a programmer/debugger somehow.
 Towards that you only need four pins.
 On the RFduino this is `GND`, `3V`, `RESET`, and `FACTORY` and they are subsequent pins on that side of the RFduino where there are most pins (the other side has the antenna stealing a bit of space for eventual pins).
 The pin layout of the JLink connector is written out on the [DoBots blog](http://dobots.nl/2014/03/05/rfduino-without-rfduino-code/).

-On the moment the current functionality is extremely simple.
-The service `00002220-0000-1000-8000-00805f9b34fb` provides a write characteristic `0124` to which can be written a value.
-If you attach a devices to pin `GPIO5` you will see it toggled.

 ### Configuration